China Cinda says Ministry of Finance will not cut stake to maintain market stability

 Shares of China Cinda, which plunged to a record low on Wednesday, have fallen about 17 percent so far this week.

-Other brokerages, including GF Securities Co Ltd (1776.HK)000776.SZ, Guolian Securities Co Ltd (1456.HK), and Central China Securities Co Ltd (1375.HK), said they possesses sufficient liquidity and all risk control indexes are either met or performing better than the regulatory indexes.
+Other brokerages, including GF Securities Co Ltd , Guolian Securities Co Ltd, and Central China Securities Co Ltd, said they possesses sufficient liquidity and all risk control indexes are either met or performing better than the regulatory indexes.